My name is Jamie Leslie and I do music.

 Music Industry dude?

-I am currently the Manager of Gangstagrass, a bluegrass/hip-hop band with over 50,000 Facebook Fans.
-They are best-known as the writers and performers of the Emmy-nominated theme to the hit FX drama Justified.
-In my junior year of college at The University of Texas at Austin, I went to LA to become a Marketing Intern at Warner Bros.
-Records.
-It was an honor to work with people whose names I recognized from liner notes.
+Several years before that, I left The University of Texas at Austin to become a Marketing Intern at Warner Bros.
+Records and it was an honor to work with people whose names I recognized from liner notes.

 While at WBR, I worked on campaigns for such great artists as The Flaming Lips, Avenged Sevenfold, Disturbed, Tim Burton and My Chemical Romance.
 I later applied what I learned as a WBR Marketing Intern to my next role at ORG Music, WBR's vinyl reissue subsidiary imprint.

-Before being gobbled up by Gangstagrass, I spent my off-time hours making promo videos for talent agencies like the Agency for the Performing Arts (APA), Paradigm and Pinnacle Entertainment, as well as for major labels like Triple Crown Records and top music venues like the Majestic Theatre in Madison, WI.
-I got my first taste in artist management as the Day-To-Day Manager of Star & Micey, who continue to be one of my favorite current acts today.
+In between gigs, I spent my off-time hours making promo videos for talent agencies like the Agency for the Performing Arts (APA), Paradigm and Pinnacle Entertainment, as well as for major labels like Triple Crown Records and top music venues like the Majestic Theatre in Madison, WI.

 Why do you have a blog?